vAirpower/macos-office365-mcp-server/README.md

 # macOS Office 365 MCP Server

-A comprehensive Model Context Protocol (MCP) server for automating Microsoft Office 365 applications (PowerPoint and Word) on macOS through AI agents like Claude and Cline.
+A Model Context Protocol (MCP) server for automating Microsoft Office 365 applications (PowerPoint and Word) on macOS through AI agents like Claude and Cline.

 ## 🚀 Features